Murder of Lana Clarkson: Trials

 Spector remained free on $1 million bail while awaiting trial, which began on March 19, 2007.
 Presiding Judge Larry Paul Fidler allowed the proceedings in Los Angeles Superior Court to be televised.
 At the start of the trial, the defense forensic expert Henry Lee was accused of hiding crucial evidence that the district attorney's office claimed could prove Spector's guilt.
 On September 26, 2007, Judge Fidler declared a mistrial because of a hung jury (ten to two for conviction).

 Before and during the first trial, Spector went through at least three sets of attorneys.
 Defense attorney Robert Shapiro represented Spector at the arraignment and early pretrial hearings and achieved his release on $1 million bail.
 Bruce Cutler represented him during the 2007 trial, but withdrew on August 27, 2007, claiming "a difference of opinion between Mr. Spector and me on strategy".
 Attorney Linda Kenney Baden then became lead lawyer for closing arguments.

-Spector's defense concentrated at trial on the claim Clarkson's death was a suicide.
-As a result, counsel did not bring up Spector's severe 1974 head trauma, but some observers have made the link.
-Studies have found that traumatic brain injury raises the odds of subsequent violent crime, particularly in association with substance abuse.

 The retrial of Spector for murder in the second degree began on October 20, 2008, with Judge Fidler again presiding; this time it was not televised.
 The case went to the jury on March 26, 2009, and nineteen days later, on April 13, the jury returned a guilty verdict.
 Additionally, Spector was found guilty of using a firearm in the commission of a crime, which added four years to the sentence.
 Spector was immediately taken into custody and was sentenced, on May 29, 2009, to nineteen years to life in the California state prison system.